masher92/UKCP18/RegriddingObservations/ReadMe.md

 ## Next steps
 * Look at observations from rain gauge data and cross-check the CEH-GEAR data with these as well
-* Once satisfied with the regridded observations, plot the observations over the UK for various stats as have done with the model data.
-Then create difference plots (difference between each EM and the observations).